AndychenIBM/universal-connectors/logstash-filter-mongodb-guardium/README.md

 ## Filter notes
 * Required fields:
-    * The filter supports events sent thru Syslog, which indicate "mongod:" in their message.
+    * The filter supports events sent thru Syslog or Filebeat, which indicate "mongod:" in their message.
     * server_hostname - Server hostname is expected (extracted from syslog message, 2nd field).
     * Source program is not available in syslog messages sent by MongoDB.
 Instead, it's  always sent as "mongod".
 * If events with "(NONE)" local/remote IP are not filtered, this filter will convert IP to "0.0.0.0", as valid IPv4 format is needed.